Angelo Dawkins: The Street Profits (2017–present)

-During the 2023 WWE Draft Angelo Dawkins and Montez Ford as The Street Profits we're drafted back to SmackDown.
-Weeks later a segments between The Street Profits and Bobby Lashley, on the August 4 episode of SmackDown, The Street Profits interrupted a tag team match between Karl Anderson and Luke Gallows and The Brawling Brutes' Ridge Holland and Butch by taking out the participants in the match, turning heel for the first time on the main roster.
-The Street Profits then stood on the ramp with the returning Lashley to celebrate the beatdown.
-The Street Profits and Lashley teamed up for a match for the first time to face the Latino World Order (LWO) in a six-man tag team match at Fastlane.
+During the 2023 WWE Draft, The Street Profits were drafted back to SmackDown.
+On the August 4 episode of SmackDown, The Street Profits interrupted a tag team match between Karl Anderson and Luke Gallows and The Brawling Brutes' Ridge Holland and Butch by taking out the participants in the match, turning heel for the first time on the main roster.
+The Street Profits then stood on the ramp with the returning Bobby Lashley to celebrate the beatdown.
+The Street Profits and Lashley teamed up for the first time to face the Latino World Order (LWO) in a six-man tag team match at Fastlane.
 A day before the event on SmackDown, the trio took out the LWO's Cruz Del Toro and Joaquin Wilde to leave the LWO a man short for the match.
 At the event, a returning Carlito teamed up with Rey Mysterio and Santos Escobar for the LWO to win the match.
-On the November 24 episode of SmackDown, The Street Profits failed to win the Undisputed WWE Tag Team Championship from The Judgment Day (Finn Bálor and Damian Priest) after interference from Rhea Ripley, turning face once again.
+On the November 24 episode of SmackDown, The Street Profits failed to win the Undisputed WWE Tag Team Championship against The Judgment Day (Finn Bálor and Damian Priest) after an interference from Rhea Ripley, turning face once again.

-On the March 14 episode of SmackDown, Dawkins and Ford defeated #DIY to win the WWE Tag Team Championship for the second time.
-On the April 25 episode of SmackDown, they successfully defended the titles against #DIY and Motor City Machine Guns in a critically acclaimed tables, ladders, and chairs match.
+On the March 14 episode of SmackDown, The Street Profits defeated DIY (Johnny Gargano and Tommaso Ciampa) to win the WWE Tag Team Championship for the second time.
+On the April 25 episode of SmackDown, they successfully defended the titles against DIY and the Motor City Machine Guns in a critically acclaimed tables, ladders, and chairs match.
+On the July 11 episode of SmackDown, The Street Profits lost the WWE Tag Team Championships to The Wyatt Sicks (Dexter Lumis and Joe Gacy).

-The Street Profits executing The Electric Chair on Nathan Frazer as in they face Fraxiom on SmackDown!.

-On the July 11, 2025 episode of SmackDown!
-Angelo Dawkins and Montez Ford lost the WWE Tag Team Championships to The Wyatt Sick6 (Dexter Lumis and Joe Gacy).
+On the Raw after WrestleMania 42 on April 20, 2026, The Street Profits returned from a six-month hiatus and moved to Raw.
+The duo intervened during a segment involving The Vision, attacking Logan Paul and Austin Theory to assist Seth Rollins.
+At Saturday Night's Main Event XLIV on May 23, The Street Profits failed to win the World Tag Team Titles from Austin Theory and Logan Paul after interference from Bron Breakker and Paul Heyman.
+On the June 22 episode of Raw, The Street Profits defeated Breakker and Theory to win the World Tag Team Titles after interference from Joe Hendry and Rollins.
+On the July 6 episode of Raw, The Street Profits lost the titles back to The Vision after interference from Maxxine Dupri who joined the stable ending their second reign at 14 days.